-This course applies inferential concepts to more complex designs: n-way between subjects ANOVA, repeated measures and mixed designs, unequal n's.
-Advanced multiple regression and analysis of covariance are also covered.
+This course applies inferential concepts to more complex data analysis designs: n-way between subjects ANOVA, repeated measures and mixed designs, unequal n's.
+Advanced multiple regression and analysis of covariance as well as moderators, mediators, and suppressors are also covered.
 Students are taught to use computer software to assist data analysis.
+They also conduct critical reviews of research articles.